 Disability Accommodation:

-- An up-to-date Duke SDAO accommodation stating the needs that must be met.
+• An up-to-date Duke DAAS accommodation stating the needs that must be met.

 Living with a Family Member Abroad:

-- A letter from the family member, who must be a resident of the city where your program is located, stating you can live with them for the duration of the program.
+• A letter from the family member who is a permanent resident of the country stating you can live with them for the duration of the program.

-*Copy of family member’s in-country ID or residence permit with current address
+• *Copy of family member’s ID with current address

-*Copy of lease or other document with family member’s name that shows the
+• *Copy of lease or other document with family member’s name that shows the address listed

 Institution/Provider Runs Out of Housing:

-Duke students who are granted a housing exception should consider Duke’s Office of Global Health and Safety’s recommendations on alternative accommodations, https://oghs.duke.edu/administrators/guidance/lodging-housing/alternative-accomodations/.
+Duke students who are granted a housing exception should consider Duke’s Office of Global Health and Safety’s recommendations on alternative accommodations

-Duke students requiring a housing accommodation should follow the instructions outlined here: https://globaled.duke.edu/student-experience/requesting-disability-accommodations to request that accommodation on their program.
+Duke students requiring a housing accommodation should follow the instructions outlined on the GEO DAAS webpage to request that accommodation on their program.

-All Duke students studying abroad/away and all non-Duke students studying abroad/away with Duke University, along with their parents or legal guardians, are required to sign and submit a Participation Agreement in the semester prior to departure.
+All Duke students studying away and all non-Duke students studying away with Duke University, along with their parents or legal guardians, are required to sign and submit a Participation Agreement in the semester prior to departure.

 Students who fail to submit properly completed forms by the published deadlines may not be placed on Study Away Agreement with the university and may not be allowed to study on a global education program.

-Non-Duke students studying on Duke-In programs will receive instructions regarding the form at the time of acceptance.
+Non-Duke students studying on Duke-Administered programs will receive instructions regarding the form at the time of acceptance.
 The signed form must be submitted by the date indicated in the acceptance letter.
-Parents may submit their signatures by fax, e-mail, or mail.

 Finances